jo-37/blog/pwc/challenge-256.md

 ---
 ### Solution

-As word must not be paired with itself, we need to eliminate all palindromes from the list.
+As a word must not be paired with itself, we need to eliminate all palindromes from the list.
-Then utilizing the `delete` operation on hash elements: it returns the value for an existing key and `undef` otherwise.
+Then taking a slice with the reversed words as subscripts from a hash containing the words as keys.
 As both members of a pair do exist in the hash, we need to half the number to get the count of pairs.

 ```perl